vslinko/babel-plugin-react-require/README.md

 Babel plugin that adds React import declaration if file contains JSX tags.

+This plugin is only about dumb components that doesn't extends `React.Component`.
+If you want to use any other React functions then you should import their by yourself.

 ## Example

 Your `component.js` that contains this code: